Pillar guide · updated June 2026

 First, what is a Casa?

-The nine Casas split into three groups: Casa Fuego (adults-only, premium); the original mixed-age Casas Tierra, Espiral, Viento, and Agua; and the newer 2025-built Casas Luna, Vida, Sol, and Cielo.
+The ten Casas split into three groups: two adults-only Casas, Casa Fuego (beachfront, premium) and the newer Casa Eclipse (a serene river-and-waterfall retreat); the original mixed-age Casas Tierra, Espiral, Viento, and Agua; and the newer 2025-built Casas Luna, Vida, Sol, and Cielo.
 The quiz below sorts you into the right group in under a minute.

 Decision tool